Aarononomous/MCR/README.md

 ### TODO

-1. create graphs

-1. label the nodes in `create_graphs_aaj()` -- optional parameter

-1. `create_graphs_aaj()` is going over the edges

-1. remove `plt.show()` from all of the display methods.
-Instead, all of these methods, and the graph display methods, as well, should only show the graph explicitly.
-This is so that we can overlay multiple graphs, etc. on top of the overlapped image

-1. resize and re-color shapes and graphs

-1. nodes in the graph can't be labels; they must be the polygons, and are labeled by the labels!

-1. add nx_args

-1. display graphs over the image
+1. creating and showing the graph, obstacles, etc. should be two differnet things

+1. Need a way to highlight featured obstacles, vertices, and edges
+    - label certain vertices
+    - mark certain edges
+    - highlight certain faces
+    - highlight certain obstacles

+1. When ordering obstacles by property x in some algorithm, can we color them all to show the order?

-1. overlap colors?
+1. overlap colors of overlapped obstacles?
+    - or just show the bare_obstacles by default

 1. add tolerance for point comparisons

-1. shape adjacency to (labeled) graph - partition of the plane
-    * special case where $s$ and $g$ are in the same partition

-1. When ordering obstacles by property x in some algorithm, can we color them to show the order?

 ### Nice-to-haves